Sneak Peek: Find out if you’ve been measuring flour wrong and why it matters.

-Does it matter how you measure flour for a bread recipe?
+Does it really matter how you measure flour for a bread recipe?

 Yes.
 Careless measuring often results in a tablespoon or more of flour per cup than needed.
 If you enjoy low-rising bread that’s too dry, too heavy, and/or too dense, then please ignore this advice.